crpietschmann/VirtualRouter/readme.md

 # Virtual Router

-The original, open source Wifi Hotspot for Windows 7, Windows 8.x and Windows Server 2012 and newer!
+The original, opecn source Wifi Hotspot for Windows 7, Windows 8.x and Windows Server 2012 and newer!

+_FYI, this project is no longer updates.
+However, the software will still work as-is.
+If you find it helpful, please use it._

 ## What is Virtual Router?